A one of a kind UX UI design agency serving Startups to Fortune 500s

 Screen and flow detailing

-We further take the paper prototypes into a high fidelity wireframing stage to detail out the exact screen content.
-Alongside, we build a click-through prototype to define the flow which becomes the sole reference for our visual design experts.
+We further transform the paper prototypes into high fidelity wireframes.
+This helps in detailing out the screens in its exact shape and style.
+Alongside, we build a click-through prototype to define the flow that becomes the sole reference for our visual design experts.
+This is an integral step of our web design service to manifest the possible outcome.

 9. Defining UI Guidelines

-This is highly essential as it defines the color palette, typography, call-to-action buttons, notifications and alerts, icons and possibly every component of a user interface.
-Drafting a UI guide-sheet helps our UI UX developers to work independently thereby reducing, even eradicating follow-ups with designers.
+The next step is setting up the color palette, typography, the call-to-action buttons, notifications and alerts, icons and possibly, every component of a user interface.
+We draft a customized UI guide-sheet that helps our UX UI developers to work independently.
+In turn, it reduces frequent follow-ups with designers.
+That’s how we carefully design your web and mobile applications.